POC vs Prototype vs MVP: A Comparison Guide

 Comparing Proof of Concept vs Prototype vs MVP

-The following table brings together the main takeaways of the three strategies.
+The following table brings together the main takeaways of the three strategies, letting you compare them and learn the distinctions between proof of concept and MVP vs prototype.

 POC vs Prototype vs MVP: How to Choose Between Them?

-As you can see, these three idea feasibility strategies have different purposes and duration.
+As you can see, these three idea feasibility testing strategies have different purposes and duration.
 They may be perceived as consequent steps or milestones, so you don't have to choose only one when comparing POC vs MVP vs prototype.
-Ideally, a project has to go through all three, which are important parts of the discovery phase.
+Ideally, a project has to go through all three.

 This isn't a rule of thumb, of course, and there can be exceptions.
 But in most cases, failing to go through discovery leads to additional costs and more development time on going back and forth.
 Hence, this is a point worth thinking through thoroughly before opting for custom software development services.